Dos and Don’ts for Fire and Smoke Damage January 30, 2017 – Posted in: Blog – Tags: Fire Damage Restoration

 Always Call an Expert

 If you’re wondering what to do after a fire, it’s always tempting to start the cleanup process immediately, and do as much as possible.
-The best course of action is to hire a certified professional to provide expert knowledge and service.
+The course of action is to hire a certified professional to provide expert knowledge and service.
 The situation requires specialized tools and knowledge that only a professional can provide.
-A trusted professional will offer an after-fire checklist that will help speed along the fire and smoke damage cleanup process.
-Consulting a professional will help you restore your property back to like-new condition as quickly as possible.
+A trusted professional will offer an after-fire checklist that will speed along the fire and smoke damage cleanup process.
+Consulting a professional will you restore your property back to like-new condition as quickly as possible.

 At Aer Industries, we provide fire damage restoration equipment that the pros trust.
 If you’re a restoration professional in need of dependable equipment, browse through our large selection.